This article may contain affiliate links.

 - Nafplion: Regarded as one of Greece's most romantic cities, featuring stunning neoclassical architecture and a Venetian fortress.
 Consider joining this full-day tour to explore Mycenae, Epidaurus, and Nafplio.

-15. Which Greek Islands to Visit?
+15. Greek Islands

 Greece has over 6000 islands, with 227 of them inhabited, so you'll have plenty of options to choose from.